tlswg/tls13-spec/draft-ietf-tls-tls13.md

 If the server selects a PSK cipher suite, it MUST send a "pre_shared_key" extension with the identity that it selected.
-The client MUST verify that the server has selected one of the identities that the client supplied.
-If any other identity is returned, the client MUST generate a fatal "unknown_psk_identity" alert and close the connection.
+The client MUST verify that the server's selected_identity is within the range supplied by the client.
+If any other value is returned, the client MUST generate a fatal "unknown_psk_identity" alert and close the connection.

 #### Early Data Indication

-In cases where TLS clients have previously interacted with the server and the server has supplied a ServerConfiguration ({{server-configuration}}), the client can send application data and its Certificate/CertificateVerify messages (if client authentication is required).
-If the client opts to do so, it MUST supply an "early_data" extension.
+When PSK resumption is used the the client can send application data in its first flight of messages.
+If the client opts to do so, it MUST supply an "early_data" extension as well as the "pre_shared_key" extension.

 The "extension_data" field of this extension contains an "EarlyDataIndication" value: